 Location: Spanish Town, Virgin Gorda

-After one of the best meals Ive ever had, it was straight back to work.
-Rather than staying at the school, me and 3 other volunteers were driven over to a junkyard full of recycling materials, which we would dig deep in to for the specific soda cans that were needed for the float.
-Although it was dirty, smelly work, i never had so much fun and can say i had a good time rummaging through trash.
+After one of the best meals I’ve ever had, it was straight back to work.
+Rather than staying at the school, me and three other volunteers were driven over to a junkyard full of recycling materials, which we would dig deep in to for the specific soda cans that were needed for the float.
+Although it was dirty, smelly work, I never had so much fun and can say I had a good time rummaging through trash.
 Once the work was over, we came back to the boat and took our first indoor showers with fresh water.
-It was definitely nice to get the trash smell off myself and am excited to sleep early, at least more than I have ever been
+It was nice to get the trash smell off myself and am excited to sleep early, at least more than I have ever been